Readify/AdalXamarinIos/README.md

 ### Azure Active Directory Client for Ios

-This solution includes latest dev build of the [Azure Active Directory Client for iOS](https://github.com/MSOpenTech/azure-activedirectory-library-for-ios), as of 10/7/2014.
+This solution includes version 1.1.0 of the [Azure Active Directory Client for iOS](https://github.com/MSOpenTech/azure-activedirectory-library-for-ios).

 ### Nuget